xela144/CANaconda/metadata/README.md

 ##Specifying Messages to be Parsed with the Metadata File
 Currently CANaconda is being developed to view messages on the NMEA2000 standard.
+Custom CAN messages that follow the CAN 2.0A or 2.0B standard are also viewable with this tool.
 To view these messages, the user will create an XML style 'metadata' file.

 The current format for specifying these messages is similar to that found at keversoft.com.